hungptit/tools/README.md

 ### codesearch command ###

 codesearch command can be used to search for lines from indexed database.
-Note that the indexed database is generated using builddb command.
-Before using code search we do need to generate the database first then use it to search for our desired lines.
-Our performance benchmark results show that code search is faster than aglimpse and comparable to Google codesearch.
+Note that codesearch's indexed database is generated using **builddb** command.

 **Generate the indexed data for RocksDB codebase**